 Gerald R. Ford Presidential Foundation

 Award grants of up to $2,200 each in support of research in the holdings of the Gerald R. Ford Library.
 Library collections focus on Federal policies, U.S. foreign relations, and national politics in the 1960s and 1970s.
 There are earlier and later materials depending upon the topic.

 This scholarship offers a unique one-on-one mentoring program that focuses on professional development for scholarship recipients.
 Applicants are not required to be Hispanic but an affinity for the health of Hispanic communities is required.
 Applications open in June.

 Celebrating Graduate Education

 The work and research in action of graduate students at Florida State University broadly impacts the campus community and the world around us.
-OGFA initiated the Grad Impact: Digital Narratives Project to capture and amplify the lived graduate student experience at FSU.
+OGFA initiated the Digital Narratives Project: Grad Impact to capture and amplify the lived experiences of graduate students at FSU.
 Check out some of our grad student highlights below.

 If you are interested in sharing your experience and research, please submit your profile info here.

 Educational Leadership and Policy Studies